ZhuLeon/Loan-Default-Prediction/src/README.md

 There seems to be a strong linear trend between charged off rate and verification status.
 Surprisingly, loans with a status of verified have a higher chance of becoming charged off.

+TODO: Add funded amount funded_amnt
+The amount of money used as a down payment on a loan is also important.
+Studies have demonstrated that when a customer puts down a large initial down payment, he or she has sufficient "skin in the game" to not walk away from a loan during tough times.
+The fact consumers put little money down, espeically during the subprime mortgage meltdown of the 2000s, is seen as a huge facotr of potential default.
+This is what lead to the housing bubble or the 2000s and can lead to economic recession.

 # Preliminary Model Design